What is the Monthly Mileage?

 And if you don’t know anyone, then simply Googling ‘race review for [race name]’ or something similar, will be very helpful.

-If you’d like to find out more about the coaching services that I offer for runners and triathletes, then please get in contact.
+If you’d like to find out more about the coaching services that I offer for runners and triathletes, then find out more on my coaching page.

 A coach should help you with your research.
 And the research should mean that they create very specific plans for you and your goals.